VANCOUVER, BRITISH COLUMBIA--(Marketwired - Mar 12, 2015) -

 |Consolidated Metal Production||Caylloma||San Jose||Consolidated||Caylloma||San Jose||Consolidated|

-Silver and gold production for the year ended December 31, 2013, totaled 4,631,264 ounces and 21,242 ounces, respectively, exceeding by 3 percent and under by 10 percent, respectively, the company's production guidance for 2013.
-Compared with the previous year, silver and gold production increased 16 percent and 3 percent, respectively, largely because of the San Jose mill expansion to 1,800 tpd in September 2013.
+Silver and gold production for 2014, totaled 6,599,300 ounces and 35,316 ounces, respectively, exceeding the company's production guidance for 2014 by 10 percent and 9 percent, respectively.
+Compared with the previous year, silver and gold production increased 42 percent and 66 percent, respectively.

 |QUARTERLY RESULTS||YEAR TO DATE RESULTS|